 Federal Firearm Prohibition For Domestic Violence Misdemeanor

 Many people are not aware that a conviction of violating Pennsylvania’s or the laws of other states may implicate federal laws that limit a person’s rights.
-With regard to domestic violence offenses, federal law, as set forth at 18 U.S.C. § 922(g)(9), prohibits a person from possessing a firearm or ammunition if they have been convicted of a “misdemeanor crime of violence.”
-The term “misdemeanor crime of violence” as defined in 18 U.S.C. § 921(a)(33) means the following:
+With regard to domestic violence offenses, federal law, as set forth at 18 U.S.C.
+922(g)(9), prohibits a person from possessing a firearm or ammunition if they have been convicted of a misdemeanor crime of violence.
+“Misdemeanor crime of violence” under 18 U.S.C.
+921(a)(33) is:

 - A misdemeanor under Federal, State, or Tribal law; AND

 - Has an element that physical force was attempted or actually used, or a threat of use of a deadly weapon was made “by a current or former spouse, parent, or guardian of the victim, by a person with whom the victim shares a child in common, by a person who is cohabiting with or has cohabited with the victim as a spouse, parent, or guardian, or by a person similarly situated to a spouse, parent, or guardian of the victim.”

 In Pennsylvania, there is no specific domestic violence charge for assaultive conduct.
 Instead, Pennsylvania only has the general misdemeanor assault offense called simple assault, in violation of 18 Pa.C.S.A.
 2701.